Tournesol1008/-Heterogeneous-Treatment-Effects/README.md

-# Rocket Fuel Case - # Heterogeneous Treatment Effects Analysis of Experiment Results
+# Rocket Fuel Case - Heterogeneous Treatment Effects Analysis of Experiment Results
+### This experimental analysis follows the logic below:
 1. The case “Rocket Fuel: Measuring the Effectiveness of Online Advertising” is available for purchasing from the Harvard Business School case pack.
 2. For the analysis we are going to break down results by sub-groups depending on the number of times the individual was targeted for ads (tot_impr).
 I have created a data set called rocketfuel_deciles that you can use for this purpose.
 This simply takes the original rocketfuel data and adds a column labeling people into deciles (i.e., 10% groups) by tot_impr.
 (Note that when there are ties, different programs may break ties to put people into deciles differently.
 So my deciles won’t necessarily match yours, but should be similar).
 3. Summarize the variables in the data to familiarize yourself with them.